chitoku-k/fzf-zsh-completions/README.md

 ## Usage

-For further information, please refer to [Fuzzy completions for bash and zsh].
+For further information, please refer to [Fuzzy completions for bash and zsh][fzf-completions].

 ```zsh
 git rebase -i **<TAB>